keep-network/website/src/pages/build.md

         url: https://keeptools.org/
 secure:
   title: Securely built network
-  body: Join the community with the confidence that Keep has been audited by the strongest firms in the ecosystem.
+  body: Keep has been audited by the strongest firms in the ecosystem.
   cards:
     - title: Consensys Audit
       body: February 2020